Benign tumor: Benign vs malignant

 Diagram showing two epithelial tumors.
 The upper tumor is a benign tumor that is non-invasive.
 Benign tumors are usually round in shape and encapsulated by fibrous connective tissue.
 The lower picture depicts a malignant tumor.
 It is irregularly shaped, vascular, and it is invasive, crossing the basement membrane.

-One of the most important factors in classifying a tumor as benign or malignant is its invasive potential.
-If a tumor lacks the ability to invade adjacent tissues or spread to distant sites by metastasizing then it is benign, whereas invasive or metastatic tumors are malignant.
+A tumor is classified as either benign or malignant based on its invasive potential.
+Benign tumors are non-invasive: They cannot invade adjacent tissues or metastasize (spread via metastasis).
+In contrast, malignant tumors are invasive or metastatic.
 For this reason, benign tumors are not classed as cancer.
-Benign tumors will grow in a contained area usually encapsulated in a fibrous connective tissue capsule.
-The growth rates of benign and malignant tumors also differ; benign tumors generally grow more slowly than malignant tumors.
-Although benign tumors pose a lower health risk than malignant tumors, they both can be life-threatening in certain situations.
-There are many general characteristics which apply to either benign or malignant tumors, but sometimes one type may show characteristics of the other.
-For example, benign tumors are mostly well differentiated and malignant tumors are often undifferentiated.
-However, undifferentiated benign tumors and differentiated malignant tumors can occur.
-Although benign tumors generally grow slowly, cases of fast-growing benign tumors have also been documented.
-Some malignant tumors are mostly non-metastatic such as in the case of basal-cell carcinoma.
-CT and chest radiography can be a useful diagnostic exam in visualizing a benign tumor and differentiating it from a malignant tumor.
-The smaller the tumor on a radiograph, the more likely it is to be benign as 80% of lung nodules less than 2 cm in diameter are benign.
-Most benign nodules are smoothed radiopaque densities with clear margins but these are not exclusive signs of benign tumors.
+A benign tumor will grow in a contained area, usually a fibrous connective tissue capsule.

+The growth rates of benign and malignant tumors usually differ, with benign tumors growing more slowly than malignant tumors.
+However, cases of fast-growing benign tumors have been documented.
+Although benign tumors generally pose a lower health risk than malignant tumors, both can be life-threatening.

+Benign and malignant tumors differ in some general characteristics, but sometimes a benign tumor will exhibit some characteristics of a malignant tumor, or vice versa.
+For example, benign tumors are mostly well-differentiated, and malignant tumors are often undifferentiated.
+However, undifferentiated benign tumors can occur, as can differentiated malignant tumors.
+Certain malignant tumors, such as basal-cell carcinomas, are mostly non-metastatic.